Hannah Alexander

 Research Description

-More recently, I have been focused on promoting science outreach more broadly.
-I adopted “Public Understanding of Science” to an undergraduate course at Westminster College in Fulton, Missouri.
-I also am a member of the Public Outreach Committee of the American Society of Biochemistry and Molecular Biology (ASBMB), where I have been involved in the development and tutoring of the “Art of Science Communication,” an online course focused on providing fundamental science communication skills to students and faculty.
+I have been focused on promoting science outreach more broadly.
+I adopted Public Understanding of Science to an undergraduate course at Westminster College in Fulton, Missouri, and to high school science classes.
+I have been a member of the Outreach and Education Committee of the American Society of Biochemistry and Molecular Biology (ASBMB), where I have been involved in the development and tutoring of the “Art of Science Communication,” an online course focused on providing fundamental science communication skills to students, faculty and science related professional.

 Awards and Honors